 We are Norway’s leading environment for research and study in the field of language for special purposes (LSP).

-This site aims to meet the informational needs of researchers, staff, students and prospective candidates for the National Translator Accreditation Exam.
+This site aims to meet the informational needs of researchers, staff and students as well as prospective candidates for the National Translator Accreditation Exam.

 Latest article from Anne Kari Bjørge and Sunniva Whittaker: "Corporate values: A linguistic approach" is to be published in a forthcoming issue of International Journal of Cross Cultural Management.